orientechnologies/orientdb-docs/java/Java-MultiModel-Data-API.md

 v1.addEdge(v2);
 ```

 This will create an edge of type `E`, that is the base class for edges.
-If you want to create an edge of a specific class, you can use
-`addEdge(OVertex, String)` where the String parameter is the class name, or `addEdge(OVertex, OClass)`, eg.
+If you want to create an edge of a specific class, you can use `addEdge(OVertex, String)` where the String parameter is the class name, or `addEdge(OVertex, OClass)`, for instance,

 ```java
 OVertex v1 = ...